FernandaCortez/PharmacomiRs/README.md

 A network analysis is performed to find which is the miRNA associated with a greater number of drugs within each of the networks, for the generation of subgraphs.

-# Enrichment of pharmacological categories

-Construction of a heatmap to identify which are the enriched categories for each of the selected miRNAs.